inkjet/FBS_Power5/README.md

 Power 5 college football teams playing non-Power 5 teams on the road in 2015:

 Week 1:
+Oklahoma State at Central Michigan
 Duke at Tulane
 Baylor at SMU
+Michigan State at Western Michigan
 Washington at Boise State
 Penn State at Temple
 Mississippi State at Southern Miss